NikolaiT/incolumitas/content/Security/on-high-precision-timers.md

 + Timing memory accesses reveals if a chosen address is in the cache or not
 + A fast memory access means that the accessed address is cached
 + A slow memory access means that the accessed address needs to be loaded from the memory
-+ In order to measure the tiny difference in access times, we need High-Precision JavaScript Timers
++ In order to measure the tiny difference in access times, **we need high-precision JavaScript timers**

 And then they go on...